NSYNC Joke About Walk of Fame Timing: ‘It’s Gonna Be May!’

 “It definitely didn’t get started until Instagram was big,” Bass says.
 “The first time I saw it, it just cracked me up, because I never really thought about the way that Justin pronounced ‘me’ in the song.
 So every April 30 it’s kind of like my favorite day, because it’s my annual May post, and the fans love it.”

-It’s a mystery even to Kirkpatrick, who remembers the day Timberlake sung that lyric well.
+It’s a mystery even to Kirkpatrick, who recalls the day Timberlake sung that lyric in the studio.

 “I remember when we were recording the song, [producer] Max Martin kept telling Justin to sing it more ‘may’ instead of ‘me,’ and then it just became May,” he recalls.
 “When it was over, I remember even Justin saying, ‘Man, that sounds ‘May’ more than ‘me,’ but it didn’t really catch on until someone made that meme.
 My favorite ones are the ones of Justin now where it looks like he’s anticipating something and people say, ‘You know what’s coming.’”